GGChe/Stress-Monitoring-Device/README.md

 Then, this project constitutes a reliable and attractive solution for parents, therapists and adults that want to monitor and control the stress status of the player.

+## Required components
 The device consists of the next components:
-- Raspberry Pi
+- Raspberry Pi 3 B+
-- PCB adaptor
+- PCB adaptor:
+  * 2 X 2Kohm SMD resistors
-- Wrist sensor
+- Wrist sensor:
+  * VEML6030 Light sensor
+  * 1 X 1 Kohm SMD resistors

 #### 1. First step.
 Installation

-To deploy and starts working with this device, we need to follow some steps.// [Hardware]
+To deploy and starts working with this device, we need to follow some steps.

-[Software]
+[Hardware setting]
+1.

+[Software setting]

 #### 2. Second step.
 Make a profile